Join the CRC Team

 Internship Description

-Community Resource Center seeks two interns to join our vibrant team for the 2021/2022 academic year, and assist human service nonprofits in nonpartisan advocacy and voter engagement efforts through the Participation Project and the Root Causes Network.
+Community Resource Center seeks two interns to join our vibrant team for the 2024-2025 academic year and assist human service nonprofits in nonpartisan advocacy and voter engagement efforts through the Participation Project and the Root Causes Network.
 Ideal candidates will have 10-15 hours a week of availability for the months of August through May.
 Exact work schedule will be set with the Program Manger prior to starting, and all work hours will remain within CRC’s regular business hours 8:00 – 5:00 PM Monday-Friday.
-Start and end dates are flexible and all work is currently being conducted remotely.
+Start and end dates are flexible, and all work is currently being conducted remotely.
 We are following CDC guidelines and will resume in office work when it is safe to do so.

 Intern Responsibilities include but are not limited to: